Skip to content

 How does financial aid work for Canadian applicants?

-Six US universities are need-blind for international applicants including Canadians: Harvard, Yale, Princeton, MIT, Dartmouth, and Amherst (institutional financial aid policies, 2025-2026).
+Nine US universities are need-blind for international applicants including Canadians: Harvard, Yale, Princeton, MIT, Dartmouth, Brown, Notre Dame, Bowdoin, and Amherst (institutional financial aid policies, 2025-2026).
 At every other top-25 institution, international admissions are need-aware.
-This means full-pay Canadian families can see effective acceptance rates meaningfully higher than aid-seeking peers at the same schools, while Canadian applicants with demonstrated financial need have realistic access to top US schools only at the six need-blind institutions.
+This means full-pay Canadian families can see effective acceptance rates meaningfully higher than aid-seeking peers at the same schools, while Canadian applicants with demonstrated financial need have realistic access to top US schools only at the nine need-blind institutions.

 Total cost of attendance at top US universities for the 2025-2026 academic year ranges from approximately USD 85,000 to USD 95,000 (roughly CAD 115,000 to CAD 130,000) including tuition, room, board, and required fees.
 For a four-year undergraduate program, total cost ranges from CAD 460,000 to CAD 520,000.
 This compares to approximately CAD 12,000 to CAD 15,000 per year in tuition for Ontario residents at the University of Toronto or McGill (Quebec residents pay CAD 4,500 at McGill), making the cost differential between top US schools and top Canadian options the single largest factor in many family decisions.